-Naira Slides To N500/$ At Parallel Market
+Naira slides to N500/$ at parallel market

 Traders at the market said that the scarcity of the greenback was far from being over.

-In spite of the weekly sale of forex to BDCs by the apex bank, the Naira could not resist the temptation to fall.
+NAN reports that in spite of the weekly sale of forex to BDCs by the apex bank, the Naira could not resist the temptation to fall.
+(NAN)

 CLICK HERE TO READ MORE FROM: General